cbteeple/docs/docs/3d_printing/coffee.md

 CAUTION: Poor design choices
 {: .label .label-yellow .fs-4 }
 To get enough torque, I'm running a 12V DC motor at 24V.
 It heats up pretty fast, and it will probably ruin the motor a lot faster (there's a reason voltage ratings exist).
 In a future redesign, I'd spec a motor with a higher gear ratio so I can run it at the right voltage.
 That would give up speed, but be a lot safer.
-The Amazon link above has several varients with different gearboxes.
-I'd probaly go for the "_20 RPM_" or "_30 RPM_" option next time (or ditch DC motors alltogether).
+The Amazon link above has several variants with different gearboxes.
+I'd probably go for the "_20 RPM_" or "_30 RPM_" option next time (or ditch DC motors alltogether).

 ## CAD for 3D Printed Parts